 March 30, 2023

-Amnesty International’s annual report of 2022 has highlighted that when it comes to implementation of human rights, there are double standards throughout the world. in addition to this, there is a failure of the international community to unite around consistently applied human rights.
+Amnesty International’s annual report of 2022 has highlighted that when it comes to the implementation of human rights, there are double standards throughout the world. in addition to this, there is a failure of the international community to unite around consistently applied human rights.

 The State of Human Rights 2022, 2022 highlighted ‘new, renewed and protracted’ conflicts that have led to appalling tragedies – some resulting in war crimes and crimes against humanity.